Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 CSF examination(according to indications):

-· Color - colorless;
+· color - colorless;

-· Transparency - transparent or slightly opalescent;
+· transparency - transparent or slightly opalescent;

-· Pleocytosis - lymphocytic in the range of 300-700 cells, up to 1000 in 1 μl;
+· pleocytosis - lymphocytic within 300-700 cells, up to 1000 in 1 μl;

-· The level of chlorides is not changed.
+· chloride level is not changed.

-Instrumental research(according to indications):
+Instrumental studies(according to indications):

-EEG - in the presence of focal neurological symptoms, seizures, signs of intracranial hypertension.
+· EEG - in the presence of focal neurological symptoms, seizures, signs of intracranial hypertension.

 Differential diagnosis